TIY-2015-Final-Project-Carpool-App/Back-End/README.md

 #### Create Child

 Creates a child associated to a specifed user.
-If this is being used in conjunction with user registration form in a single view, the new user's desired username **must** be included as a parameter.
-If user is signed in then a username is not required as a parameter.

 Path:
 `POST '/children'`